John Gioia's Biography

 John is a recognized leader in Bay Area regional government and on air quality issues.
 He was appointed by Governor Brown to serve on the California Air Resources Board and has served on the Bay Area Air Quality Management District Board since 2006 (serving as Chair in 2012).
 Through these roles, John is helping lead the state’s groundbreaking efforts on climate change and air quality.

-John advocates on behalf of county government as the President of the California State Association of Counties.
-He chairs the Bay Area Joint Policy Committee (which coordinates the planning for the four regional government agencies), serves as Vice-Chair of the San Francisco Bay Restoration Authority, and is Co-Chair of Rise Together, a regional effort to reduce poverty in the Bay Area.
+John advocates on behalf of county government as an officer of the California State Association of Counties.
+He serves as Vice-Chair of the San Francisco Bay Restoration Authority, and is Co-Chair of Rise Together, a regional effort to reduce poverty in the Bay Area.

 John also serves on the California Cities Counties Schools Partnership Board, San Francisco Bay Conservation and Development Commission, Bay Area Regional Airport Planning Committee, RYSE Youth Center Board, and the El Sobrante Boys and Girls Club Advisory Board.